|Type:||8-cylinder, liquid-cooled, “V”, piston|

 In 1904, Marc Birkigt, a Swiss entreprener, set up a factory in Spain to manufacture luxury automobiles.
 Hence the name Hispano-Suiza which translates “Spanish Swiss.”
 In 1914 he began to manufacture aircraft engines in Paris.
 Hispano-Suiza engines were licensed for manufacture in over 20 countries.
 After the United States entered World War I, the Wright-Martin Company built a 150hp version adapting it to American manufacturing methods and produced it in large numbers.
 Versions of this engine were used on U.S. Air Service SPADs and SE5s.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Hispano-Suiza V-8.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Hispano-Suiza V-8.